StarLord99x/Data_Cleaning_Project/CodeBook.md

 ## Description of project_data_means_tidy.txt

-The project_data_means_tidy.txt file contains the means of each observation by activity and subject.
-Thevariables in this data table are:
+The project_data_means_tidy.txt file contains the averages of each observation by activity and subject.
+The variables in this data table are:

 * activity_label is the human-readable description of the activity